 The future of the U.S. apple industry will be determined in large part by improved access to foreign markets through negotiation of free trade agreements with overseas customers.

-In discussions with officials in the Obama, Trump and Biden Administrations, EU officials have consistently prioritized expedited access to the U.S. market for their apples and pears.
+Dating back to the Obama Administration, EU officials have consistently prioritized expedited access to the U.S. market for their apples and pears.
 USApple has raised scientific concerns with this request.
 Of particular concern is the inclusion of Poland in the EU request.
-Unlike the other beneficiary countries, Poland does not currently have access to the U.S. market because a formal pest risk assessment has never been conducted.
+Unlike the other EU countries, Poland does not currently have access to the U.S. market because a formal pest risk assessment has never been conducted.
 USApple conveyed these scientific concerns to the Animal and Plant Health Inspection Service in 2016 but never received satisfactory answers.

-Adding to our concerns is the fact that the EU is not a reciprocal market.
-U.S. apples have extremely limited access to the market due to the EU’s hazard-based pesticide policies – which the United States and many other countries have argued represent an “unnecessary and inappropriate” divergence from science-based risk assessments.
+Adding to our concerns, the EU is not a reciprocal market.
+U.S. apples have extremely limited access to the market due to the EU’s hazard-based pesticide policies which are not grounded in science.
 Bottom line: If we don’t have access to their market they should not be given expedited access to ours.

 In FY 2022, the apple industry received more than $5.5 million in export market development funds from USDA’s Market Access Program (MAP).
 These funds are matched by grower dollars to promote apples in more than 25 countries throughout the world.
 Funding for MAP has not increased in nearly twenty years.
 In that time, fully one-third of MAP funding has been lost to sequestration, inflation, and program administration.
 The bipartisan and bicameral Expanding Agricultural Exports Act would double MAP funding.